 I worked for General Motors dealers in the service department for the better part of 30 years.
 After retiring from this position I continued to support the Chevrolet and Cadillac brands.
 I truly hoped that the overall quality improved to catch up with the rest of the industry.

 Unfortunately, as much as I want to believe in this company they bolted a plastic coolant housing directly to a high temperature area of the engine.
 After inspecting a few of these failed coolant thermostat housing parts on several different years, you find different types of failures.

 Some of these housings become brittle from the heat and crack from vibration.
 On the newer models with the aluminum thermostat housing they installed many of these with RTV silicone only.
 This means they didn't seal it with an O-ring.
 The newer replacement units have a nice thick O-ring.

 In some cases General Motors will identify common failures across a wide amount of vehicles and offer a special policy.
 This hasn't happened for the Chevrolet Cruze coolant leak yet.
 With that said, there's no reason that you shouldn't call the respective GM brands customer service department and tell them what happened.
-They may render assistance of some kind.
+They might render assistance of some kind?